canjs/canjs/docs/can-guides/introduction/technical.md

  - [Testable](#Testable) - easily unit test parts of the application.
  - [Compose-able](#Compose_able) - combine smaller units of functionality into a large whole.

-For now, we'll just demonstrate that these things actually are independent using code in the [guides/todomvc].
-We'll organize code related to the `<todo-list>` component into individual and independent modules and files that look like:
+For now, we’ll just demonstrate that these things actually are independent using code in the [guides/todomvc].
+We’ll organize code related to the `<todo-list>` component into individual and independent modules and files that look like:

 ```